rikardwissing/raspberry-pi-xmy-full-node/README.md

 4. Use password `raspberry` once you are prompted
 5. You should now see this or similar: `pi@raspberrypi:~ $`

-You have now successfully connected to the Raspberry Pi from another computer and ready to install Myriadcoin.
+You have now successfully connected to the Raspberry Pi from another computer and are ready to install Myriadcoin.
 Great job!

 ### Install and run Myriadcoin Core